 Share why donating will make finding a cure possible.
 FAST’s scientists know exactly what causes Angelman syndrome.
 They have cured the symptoms of the disorder in mice using multiple strategies.
 A cure is no longer a matter of if, but when.
 FAST’s goal is to finalize the scientific foundational work necessary to test therapies in human clinical trials within two years or less.
-To accomplish this, we need the support of all our family members and friends to help us raise $2 million by Sept.
-30, 2017.
+To accomplish this, we need the support of all our family members and friends to help us raise $2 million.
 The only thing standing between people with Angelman syndrome and life-changing treatments is financial support for our scientists.

 A lot of times, fundraisers will zero in on large corporations or people of wealth exclusively, but they forget the profound ability for a collection of everyday people to make substantial change.
 Start by making a list of the people, employers, businesses and organizations you know, and discover whether they wish to contribute in some way or not.
 There are many worthwhile endeavors.
 So don’t be offended if someone does not wish to contribute.
 Respect that and move on.